Market Development Manager-Americas – Renewable Energy & Power Generation

 ABB Electrification Products Division

+Are you making smart component choices?
 When selecting components for energy storage power control systems, traditional designs are the right choice in some cases.
 For automatic transfer switches and current monitoring systems, it’s a smart idea to consider today’s smarter digital devices.

 When it comes to power control systems (PCS) for energy storage applications, panel builders make a smart move when they rely on certain “dumb” components.
 For example, you would have a hard time finding a “smart” contactor.
 Ditto for disconnect switches for isolation.
 Each of these components performs critical functions, but there really isn’t much advantage to adding intelligence.